180 X 12

 Mathematical Exploration: Scaling and Transformations

 Understanding the 180 x 12 aspect ratio also involves exploring how it relates to other ratios through scaling and transformation.
-For example, to scale this ratio to a larger size, one would simply multiply both numbers by the same factor.
+As an example, to scale this ratio to a larger size, one would simply multiply both numbers by the same factor.
 Multiplying by 2 would result in a 360 x 24 image, maintaining the same 15:1 aspect ratio.

 Conversely, scaling down would involve dividing both numbers by a common factor.
 This keeps the proportions consistent while reducing the overall dimensions of the image.